A typical PreO control site: four flags - which, if any, is where the circle is on the map?

 PreO completely eliminates the element of speed over the ground, but makes the map interpretation element much harder.
 Depending on the level of difficulty, up to five control markers are hung at each site and only one will correspond exactly with the control description and control circle position.
 Indeed, (except on Novice courses), one possible answer is 'None of the controls corresponds'.
 Sites are chosen so that they can be seen from a wheelchair-navigable path or area, but they may be quite a distance into the forest or non-navigable terrain.
 The only special equipment needed is a compass.
 An escort can give the competitor physical help - pushing a chair, holding and orienting map and compass, even marking the control card with the decision according to the competitor's instructions.
 However, it is an important rule that escorts must not help in the decision-making process; they can give as much physical help as may be necessary, but must not offer advice or opinions to the competitor.

-At international level there are separate Open and Paralympic classes, but at most competitions able-bodied and disabled participants compete on equal terms.
+At international level there are separate O (Open) and P (Physically challenged) classes, but at most competitions able-bodied and disabled participants compete on equal terms.

 So who is the winner if time does not matter?